The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Building Confidence: Your Journey Forward

 Here's the truth every expert knows but rarely admits: we all started by making mistakes.
-That "Georgian" table that turned out to be 1940s reproduction?
+That "Georgian" table that turned out to be a 1940s reproduction?
 We've been there.
 The chair we overpaid for because we didn't check for repairs?
 Been there too.

 Start small.
 Your first purchase doesn't need to be a museum piece.
 Buy something you genuinely love and can afford to make mistakes with.
 Perhaps a simple Victorian side table or an Arts & Crafts picture frame.
 Use it, live with it, learn from it.